Translation Text Expansion: How it affects Design

 - Translation Text Expansion: How it affects Design

-Do you use translation services for marketing copy, websites, apps, manuals, etc?
+Do you use translation services for marketing copy, websites, apps, manuals, etc.?
 Are you a marketer involved with international projects?
 Are you aware of how text contraction/expansion can impact you?

-This article offers a quick overview of how text expansion/contraction works and therefore how people can manage its impact on their business.
+This article offers a quick overview of how text expansion/contraction works and how people can manage its impact on their business.

 Below you can find detailed indications for translations from English into French.
-Average extensions in length for this language combination according to topic are:
+Average extensions in length for this language combination according to the topic are:

 • General: +25 / +40 %